 4. Let Your Agents Do What They're Best At

 It’s common sense that it's more satisfying to succeed rather than to fail.
 Some agents are better at making cold canvas sales than others – and some agents are experts in closing deals.

-The ultimate way to build and control workflows is to automate as many processes as possible so that the leads automatically are moved from one campaign to another.
+The ultimate way to build and control workflows is to automate as many processes as possible so that the leads are automatically moved from one campaign to another.

 5. Use Software That Matches Your Needs

-Choose a software solution that not only meets your basic needs but also is intuitive and manageable to use – and, most importantly, doesn’t breakdown!
+Choose a software solution that not only meets your basic needs but also is intuitive and manageable to use – and, most importantly, doesn’t break down!